Taxation in New Jersey

 The U.S. state of New Jersey levies a state personal income tax and state corporate income tax and a state sales tax.
 Property taxes are also levied by municipalities, counties, and school districts.

+History

+From the founding of the New Jersey colony to the 1870s, the main form of taxation was property taxes.

 Personal income tax

 The tax table below will show in detail the New Jersey state income tax rates by income tax bracket(s).
 There are 6 income tax brackets for New Jersey.

 Tax brackets for individuals are provided below: